Situated just three and a half miles outside Aberdeen, this fishery consists of about 1.5 miles of double bank fishing and contains 15 named pools.

-Spinning is permitted on Ardoe and Murtle, strictly in accordance with the River Dee Conservation Code.
+Fishing at Ardoe and Murtle is strictly fly only and in accordance with the River Dee Conservation Code.

 Ardoe has a total of 7 pools and Murtle has 8.
 Most pools are readily fished from the bank, the remainder fished wading in safe conditions.
 Many of the individual pools are very long, and on several of them more than one rod can comfortably fish a pool.
 The beat offers prime fishing in most water conditions.